erkinalp/SEAT/README.md

 ## Usage

-Just require volkswagen somewhere in your code-base - maybe in your main test file:
+Just require SEAT somewhere in your code-base - maybe in your main test file:

 ```js
 require('seat')